-Her poem, "My father as rhythm in lake water," received second prize in the Banff Centre Bliss Carman Poetry Prize, and will come out in the summer issue of Prairie Fire magazine.
+Diana's poem, "My father as rhythm in lake water," received second prize in the Banff Centre Bliss Carman Poetry Prize, and is out in the current, summer issue of Prairie Fire magazine.

-Many Good Places: Rediscovering the Métis and Settler Place-Worlds of My Parents, her second, in-process poetry manuscript, about her father, Métis political activist Don Nielson, is supported by a Marian Hebb Research Grant.
+Many Good Places: Rediscovering the Métis and Settler Place-Worlds of My Parents, Diana's second, in-process poetry manuscript, about her father, Métis political activist Don Nielson, is supported by a Marian Hebb Research Grant.